 We’re thinking this could become a permanent line item for us under the medical division.
 The comments we’ve received have been overwhelmingly positive.

 The combination of an existing supply chain and local manufacturing capability meant the company could be incredibly flexible and able to pivot quickly.
 Dickson also had existing relationships with medical supply distributors, making it easy for hospitals to purchase from the company.
-The company began producing hospital isolation gowns to fill emergency shortages this spring and since has decided to continue.
+The company began producing hospital isolation gowns to fill emergency shortages and has since decided to continue.